Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

    1. Look up the value of the current second item in the hash table, and check whether its value is equal to the current key (current first item)
       1. If it's equal, then there's a symmetric pair!
          1. Append it to our list of symmetric pairs
-         1. Set the symmetric pair to `None` in the hash table so that the symmetric pair does not get duplicated in our final result
+      1. Remove the current pair from the hash table so that it can't be matched by the symmetric pair when we reach it in the list.

 ### Solution: Get Symmetric Pairs